cdaven/lira/README.md

 # Lira

-Lira indexes and organizes all your MP3 songs, and you can play them through Winamp.
+Lira indexed and organized all your MP3 songs, and you could play them through Winamp.

 This was my contribution to Datormagazin's big programming competition in 2003/2004.
 The winners were revealed in magazine #2, 2004.
 (I did not get any kind of prize or honorary mention.)